wpj/julienne/core/julienne/docs/architecture.md

 ### Service worker updates

-In order for a service worker to, its contents _must_ be changed.
+In order to update a service worker, its contents _must_ be changed.
 This is why workbox creates a revision ID based on the hash of the cached files contents for each precached resource and includes that revision ID in the service worker script.